haridsv/slack-export/README.md

 # Slack Exporter
 **Think I finally got it working again!
-(Sort of...issues with slack-export-viewer compatibility)** Implemented Slack's conversations API (since almost all previous API methods in use were...thoroughly deprecated).
+(Sort of...still issues with slack-export-viewer compatibility)** Implemented Slack's conversations API (since almost all previous API methods in use were...thoroughly deprecated).
+Added threads/replies...might slow things down.
+And...see notes.
+And...notes I haven't written in yet.

 Forked from: